bethany-j-allen/spatial_evol_rates/README.md

 Rotating palaeo-occurrences.R - code for pre- and post-processing the occurrences for spatial rotation with GPlates

-Sampling through spacei-time.R - code for generating summary statistics from the occurrence data
+Sampling through space-time.R - code for generating summary statistics from the occurrence data

 Latitudinal rates from fossils.R - applying the metrics to the occurrence data